comby-tools/comby.dev/website/docs/overview.md

 </style>

-> **The bottom line:** Comby lets you search and change many kinds of code structures with greater ease than what regular expessions alone allow.
+> **The bottom line:** Comby lets you search and change many kinds of code structures with greater ease than what regular expressions alone allow.

 ### The basic idea